-This article looks at obtaining an electronic money institution or, EMI for short, in the Netherlands.
-If you wish to become an electronic money institution in the Netherlands then you must prepare and submit an electronic money institution application to the Dutch regulator – the Dutch Central Bank, namely, the De Nederlandsche Bank NV (DNB), before you can offer such services, as an electronic money institution.
+This article looks at obtaining an E-money EMI / Electronic Money Institution in the Netherlands.
+If you wish to become an E-money EMI / Electronic Money Institution in the Netherlands then you must prepare and submit an electronic money institution application to the Dutch regulator – the Dutch Central Bank, namely, the De Nederlandsche Bank NV (DNB), before you can offer such services, as an electronic money institution.

-Definition of electronic money institutions in the Netherlands
+Definition of E-money EMI / Electronic Money Institution in the Netherlands

-The Financial Supervision Act (Wet op het financieel toezicht) defines electronic money institution as a party, not being a bank, issue electronic money in exchange for funds with which payments can be made.
+The Financial Supervision Act (Wet op het financieel toezicht) defines an EMI / Electronic Money Institution as a party, not being a bank, issue electronic money in exchange for funds with which payments can be made.

 The Second Payment Service Directive (PSD2)

-Services you can offer with an Electronic Money Institution in the Netherlands
+Services you can offer with an E-money EMI / Electronic Money Institution in the Netherlands

-As per Section 3:34 of the Financial Supervision Act (Wet op het financieel toezicht), an electronic money institution is able to perform the following:
+As per Section 3:34 of the Financial Supervision Act (Wet op het financieel toezicht), an E-money EMI / Electronic Money Institution is able to perform the following:

 1. Provide services relating to the issuance of electronic money;